SmileiPIC/Smilei/doc/Sphinx/installation.rst

 More examples:

-* For AMD EPY ROME processors:
+* For AMD EPYC ROME processors:

 .. code-block:: bash